Mary Paley Marshall: Education

+Women sitting the tripos examination was a milestone for the University, which was to continue resisting formal recognition its own women graduates; a restriction that was later to be supported by her future husband.

 Life

 In 1875 she was a 25-year-old economics lecturer at Newnham College.
-Paley had established herself financially as she was the first women lecturer at Cambridge University.
+Paley had established herself financially as the first woman lecturer at Cambridge University.
 She was stylish and known for wearing clothes made from the fashionable prints designed by the Pre-Raphaelites.

 In 1876, Paley became engaged to Alfred Marshall who had been her economics tutor, and was at that time a strong supporter of higher education for women.
 In 1878 they moved to found the teaching of economics at University College, Bristol.
-Mary was one of the first women lecturers, although her salary was taken from her husband's pay as a Professor.
-In 1883 she followed him to Oxford, before the couple returned to Cambridge in 1885 where they built and moved into Balliol Croft (renamed Marshall House in 1991) on Madingley Road.
+Mary was one of the first women lecturers, although her salary was taken from her husband's pay as a professor.
+In 1883 she followed him to Oxford, before the couple returned to Cambridge where they built and moved into Balliol Croft on Madingley Road (renamed Marshall House in 1991).
 Mary lectured on economics, and was asked to develop a book from her Cambridge lectures.
 Mary and Alfred wrote The Economics of Industry together, published in 1879.
-Alfred disliked the book, however, and it eventually went out of print, even though there was moderate demand for it.
+Alfred disliked the book, however.

 Alfred had also changed his mind about women students at Cambridge.
-He wrote pamphlets and letters objecting to a mixed university, and in 1897 a university law was passed preventing women from being given a Cambridge degree.
+He became increasingly obstructive to the cause of women's education, believing that women had nothing useful to say.
+When the University began to consider giving women degrees, he wrote pamphlets and letters objecting to a mixed university, and in 1897 a university regulation was passed preventing women from being awarded a Cambridge degree.

-There is no record of her publicly disagreeing with her husband's support for the university's discrimination against women.
-She taught at Newnham and Girton until 1916 and the university did not recognise its own would-be women graduates, with a formal degree, until over 30 years after she retired.
+There is no record of Mary publicly disagreeing with her husband's support for the university's discrimination.
+She taught at Newnham and Girton until 1916.
+The university did not recognise its own would-be women graduates with a formal degree until over 30 years after she retired.